 Since the Pennsylvania Supreme Court’s 2017 decision striking statutory use of the “most recent edition” of the

 American Medical Association (AMA) Guides in Protz v.
 Workers Compensation Appeals Board, challenges to the use of the AMA Guides and other third-party guides have continued to surface in courts across the states.

 Courts continue to actively review marijuana-related issues in WC and the workplace, with varying outcomes across the states.

 Cases About Marijuana in Workers Compensation:

 Air Ambulance Reimbursement

 To date, state and federal courts have largely found that the federal Airline Deregulation Act (ADA) preempts state WC laws and fee schedules.
 However, this year the Texas Supreme Court ruled that the ADA does not preempt a state’s “fair and reasonable” WC reimbursement standard.

 Additional State and Federal Developments

-State and federal courts across the country have been considering cases that test the constitutionality of workers compensation provisions or raise issues that could impact the workers compensation system.
+State and federal courts across the country have been considering cases that could impact the workers compensation system.